INCLUSION+ | EQUITY | ACCESSIBILITY | BELONGING | CIVILITY | ANTI-RACISM | DIVERSITY | INTERCULTURALISM | SOCIAL JUSTICE

 The Society of Children’s Book Writers and Illustrators celebrates difference and values inclusion.
 Creativity and innovation are borne of environments that support psychological safety and inclusive spaces.
-As an organization, we do not discriminate based on race, color, national origin, gender, gender identity (including gender expression), disability, socioeconomic status, caste, ethnicity, genetic information, family/parental status, age, marital status, sexual orientation, veteran status, or political beliefs.
+As an organization, we do not discriminate based on race, color, national origin, gender, gender identity (including gender expression), disability, socioeconomic status, caste, ethnicity, body size, genetic information, family/parental status, age, marital status, sexual orientation, veteran status, or political beliefs.
 Moreover, we aspire to grow our organization to reflect the communities we serve.
 This policy extends to our employees, board, faculty, volunteers, and members.
 For our entire Equity and Inclusion statement click here.

 Here you will find some of our latest inclusion efforts.
 We welcome ideas, promotion, and sharing.

 - All Regional Team Members are required to participate in Inclusion Training.

 - We have established an EI Committee comprised of Board Members who review, create, and promote inclusion efforts globally.